MartinKanters/martinkanters.github.io/content/_index.md

 In my career and spare time I often encounter interesting tech.
-In this blog I write about the ones I am particularly excited about.
+This blog consists of my writings on the ones I am particularly excited about.

 ---